 Being a Master is not for everyone.
 There are a few drawbacks to dedicating yourself to teaching others.
 First of all, you can never change your job out of Job Set 2.
 You can stop doing a job if you so please, but if you ever do a job, it must be within Job Set 2.

 Secondly, all of your techniques are limited to use once per battle.
 Even techniques that normally have no limitations, like heal, are now limited to use once per battle.
-Fundamentals and your Signature Technique, however, can be used twice.
+Your Signature Technique, however, can be used twice and there is no limit on fundamentals.
 Nothing can increase the number of times you may use them.
 Exceptions include bukujutsu, power fly, and speed teleport.
 Being a master also allows you to Master 3 more Fundamental Techniques and 1 more Advanced Technique.

 Masters may use weapons, but they may not use, nor teach, weapon techs.